astropy/astropy-tutorials/CONTRIBUTING.md

 Code:
 - Demonstrate good commenting practice
-- Demonstrate best practices of variable names
+- Demonstrate best practices of variable names.
+   - Variables should be all lower case with words separated by underscores.
+   - Variable names should be descriptive.
+E.g., galaxy_mass, u_mag.
 - As much as possible, comply with [PEP8](https://www.python.org/dev/peps/pep-0008/)

 Description: